lhanda/bookstore-service-graphql/README.md

 1) Open command prompt at root folder, then run the command 'gradlew bootRun' without quotes
 2) Navigate to http://localhost:8080/graphiql at your browser
-3) Cut and paste the following query to your browser and click 'Play' button:
+3) Copy and paste the following query to your browser and click 'Play' button:

         query {
             findAllBooks {